jeffreylanters/react-unity-webgl/documentation/docs/api/is-loaded.md

-# Handling on when the Application is loaded
+# Awaiting the Application Load

 Represents the loaded state of the Unity Application.